 What attracted you to the Aon Graduate Programme?

-What have you learned in your role so far?
+What have you learnt in your time at Aon?

 What does a typical day look like for you?

-What have you enjoyed most about your graduate programme?
+What have you enjoyed most about the Graduate Programme?

-What advice would you give to someone considering applying for a graduate or internship programme?
+What advice would you give someone applying for the 2021 Graduate Programme?

 I would recommend doing your research as much as possible.
 Insurance is everywhere, and it is an interesting time for the industry given the significant disruption caused by Covid-19 and with Brexit on the horizon.
 Secondly, I would suggest making the most of LinkedIn and reaching out to Aon colleagues who you have met at our recruitment events or assessment centres, it is never too early to start building your network.